NVIDIA/NeMo-Aligner/docs/user-guide/rs.rst

 .. note::
    Before starting this tutorial, be sure to review the :ref:`introduction <model-aligner-intro>` for tips on setting up your NeMo-Aligner environment.

+   If you run into any problems, refer to NeMo's `Known Issues page <https://gitlab-master.nvidia.com/nemo-framework-tme/documentation/-/blob/main/docs/user-guide/knownissues.rst?ref_type=heads>`__.
+The page enumerates known issues and provides suggested workarounds where appropriate.

 In this tutorial, we will guide you through the process of aligning a NeMo Framework model using rejection sampling.
 This method can be applied to various models, including LLaMa and Mistral, with our scripts functioning consistently across different models.